PM25/YouBike-Station-Finder/README.md

 # Data Visualization - YouBike

-This is a website that helps users to find the optimal YouBike station closest to the user with sufficient bicycles to borrow or sufficient slots to return the bicycle.
+An interactive website that visualizes information about YouBike in Taipei, Taiwan (e.g. bicycle availability, number of available slots, closest station, etc).
+With this tool, users can find the closest YouBike station with sufficient bicycles for borrowing or return slots for returning bicycles.

+### Language
+Currently, only Mandarin is supported.

 ### Preview